tonyduan/ge-vae/READMATH.md

 MOSES uses the ZINC database, which has been criticized for being a bit biased.
 It evaluates task (2) only.
 They found that the SMILES LSTM from [Gómez-Bombarelli et. al. 2018] is highly performant.

-#### Paths Forward
+#### Path Forward

 Our idea moving forward is to decompose a graph into its structure (adjacency matrix) and its node labels.
-We represent structure with the Laplacian embedding on each node, so that the embeddings on the nodes can be treated as a set (but without further permutation invariance within each embedding).
+We represent structure with a Laplacian embedding on each node, so that the embeddings on the nodes can be treated as a set (but without further permutation invariance within each embedding).
+Further work plans to investigate the benefits of other embeddings, such as [Abu-El_haija et al. 2018].
 Then we have a two-step process:
-1. Use set-invariant NVP to flow from Laplacian embeddings into Gaussian random vectors.
+1. Use a set-invariant flow from Laplacian embeddings into Gaussian random vectors.
 2. Use a separate decoder to predict pairwise edge probabilities from Laplacian embeddings.

 One goal of our work is to scale up to generate large graphs after training on small graphs.

-Another possible idea to enforce permutation invariance is to permute each adjacency matrix (by degree of nodes, then left-ordering [Bloem-Reddy and Teh, 2019]) prior to training.
+Another possible idea (which we haven't pursued) to enforce permutation invariance is to permute each adjacency matrix (by degree of nodes, then left-ordering [Bloem-Reddy and Teh, 2019]) prior to training.
 Then the generation process can follow a sequential decoding procedure, enforcing for example the degree of each subsequent node.

 ---

-# Normalizing Flows for Graphs Proposal [OUTDATED PLEASE IGNORE]
+### Proposal: normalizing flows for permutation-invariant graph generation

 ### Idea

-We follow the notation of [Grover et. al. 2019], repeated below.
+We follow the notation of [Grover et al. 2019].

 Let $G=(V,E)$ denote a weighted undirected graph which we represent with a set of node features $X \in \mathbb{R}^{n,m}$ and an adjacency matrix $A \in \{0,1\}^{n,n}$, where $n=|V|$.